-As originally drafted, the bill requires the Secretary of State to publish a report describing the system in place for assessing and meeting workforce needs.
+Clause 41 as originally drafted requires the Secretary of State to publish a report describing the system in place for assessing and meeting workforce needs.
 The role of integrated care boards (ICBs) in workforce planning - already set out in draft guidance - may also be set out in this report.